 Bordered – Ray is a US border-guard who is dealing with serious PTSD.
 One day while driving home from work, he spots two Syrian refugees trying to escape US and jump their way into Canada.
 Well, it was a pretty dark and semi-realistic film.
 Chilling visuals, a very strong story, I don’t have a lot to say about this one.
 Nobody really, talked about it much afterwards…

 Small Fish – Well, a small fish swims in a small stream, and streams are a very wet place.
 But what happens if it goes into a big sea?
 Well, that’s not too important, but the important matter is that this short film is a visual representation of an artist named Laurie who is rejected constantly and wants to be better known.
 I know this struggle myself.
 Another huge personal favourite of everyone’s, Small Fish didn’t need dialogue to deliver its point across.
 The visuals and the use of paint are stunning.
 The movements in this are also super crazy.
-And yes, one of the Robbins twins has a minor role in this.
+Oh, and one of the Robbins twins has a minor role in this.
 A common holy grail in Crazy 8’s short films is either the appearance of Mackenzie Gray or Jacqueline and Joyce Robbins.

 Gemini – This modern day and age is the uprise of virtual reality.
 A VR gamer named Angie is well known among her gamers community in Gemini, but who can guess what happens when she meets one of her gaming companions at the Subway station (not the restaurant).
 An intense conversation comes across the two, and it teaches the lesson not everyone online is who you expect them to be.
 And something else about sexual harassment.
 Pretty cool visuals with lots of meaning, but nothing I haven’t seen before.
 Nobody really talked too much about this one either.